NJAU-CDSIC/HMRLBA_V1.0/README.md

 ## 7. Training and Testing

-We use wandb to track out experiments.
+We use wandb to track our experiments.
 Please make sure to have the [setup](https://docs.wandb.ai/quickstart) complete before doing that.

 Modify the following content in `scripts/train/run_model.py` and set it to your wandb account: